Health & Safety

 Space has been designated for students who may need to be quarantined or isolated during the academic year.
 Adjustments will be made to relocate students currently assigned to these areas.
 Students who become ill or require quarantine will have the full support of the Student Affairs Division to provide food delivery, medications, laundry and other necessities during isolation or quarantine.

-Bryant Health Services is prepared to welcome students back to campus, but things are going to look different.
+Bryant Health Services is operating with modifications.
 Here are some of the details:

 - In accordance with guidance from the CDC and RI Dept. of Health, telehealth services, when available and appropriate, will be used to minimize the need for in-person services.
 All of Health Services’ providers have received training in providing telehealth.
 We will continue to operate with the health and safety of our community at the forefront.
 Our healthcare professionals and Bryant’s administration maintain close communication with public health officials to ensure that we are operating with best practices, while adhering to all state and federal guidelines.
 Students who are prompted to schedule a telehealth visit after completing the daily Health Checker, or who would like to schedule a telehealth encounter for a well visit or a non-COVID related health issue, can do so by opening the Bryant Mobile App and clicking on the “Health Services Bookings” button.
 This will bring the student to the Medicat portal where he/she can log in with his/her Bryant credentials, click on the Appointments tab and schedule an appointment.